wenjun78/portfolio/README.md

 ## About Me 👦

-👋 Hi, I'm Wen Jun, a dedicated professional with a strong passion for data analytics, machine learning and statistics.
-My journey in the tech world is fueled by a fascination with the power of data and the insights it can provide.
+👋 Hi, I'm Wen Jun — a dedicated professional with a strong passion for data analytics, machine learning, statistics, and data engineering.
+My journey in the tech world is driven by a fascination with how data can unlock powerful insights and enable smarter decision-making.

+I enjoy building end-to-end solutions — from extracting and transforming data to applying machine learning models and visualizing results.
+My long-term goal is to become a Machine Learning Engineer, combining my skills in analytics, modeling, and engineering to develop intelligent, scalable systems.

 ## Technical Expertise 👨‍💻
 ### Data Analytics & Visualization: